 Background: Preeclampsia is a pregnancy-specific disorder characterized by multisystem involvement and significant maternal–fetal morbidity.
 Emerging evidence suggests that hematological indices may reflect underlying pathophysiological mechanisms, including inflammation, oxidative stress, and impaired erythropoiesis.

-Results: Significant differences were observed in MCV, MCHC, and RDW between the two groups.
-MCV and MCHC were significantly lower in the preeclampsia group, while RDW was significantly higher (P = 0.001 for all).
-These associations remained statistically significant after adjustment for confounding variables.
+Results: Significant differences were observed in MCV, MCHC, and RDW between groups.
+MCV and MCHC were significantly lower in the preeclampsia group, whereas RDW was significantly higher (P < 0.001 for all).
+These associations remained significant after adjustment for confounders.
 No significant differences were observed in Hb, HCT, RBC count, or MCH.

-Conclusion: Alterations in RBC indices, particularly RDW, MCV, and MCHC, are associated with preeclampsia and may reflect underlying biological processes such as oxidative stress, inflammation, and impaired erythropoiesis.
-These routinely available hematological parameters may have potential translational value as accessible biomarkers for clinical assessment and risk stratification in preeclampsia, although further mechanistic and prospective studies are warranted.
+Conclusion: Alterations in red blood cell indices, particularly RDW, MCV, and MCHC, are associated with preeclampsia and may reflect underlying pathophysiological processes including inflammation, oxidative stress, and impaired erythropoiesis.
+These routinely available parameters may have potential value as adjunct biomarkers for clinical assessment and risk stratification in preeclampsia, although further prospective and mechanistic studies are required to confirm their clinical utility.

-Mechanistic and Translational Relevance: These hematological indices may reflect underlying inflammation, oxidative stress, and impaired erythropoiesis in preeclampsia.
-They may serve as accessible, low-cost biomarkers of systemic involvement and could support adjunctive clinical assessment and risk stratification, particularly in resource-limited settings.
+Mechanistic and Translational Relevance: These hematological indices may reflect underlying processes including inflammation, oxidative stress, and impaired erythropoiesis in preeclampsia.
+Given their routine availability and low cost, they may serve as accessible biomarkers of systemic involvement and could support adjunctive clinical assessment and risk stratification, particularly in resource-limited settings.

 Graphical Abstract